japanese sentence particles

 • Express regret (commonly used by women)

-As for structure, the verb endings are changed depending on if they are -ru, -tsu or -u verbs.
+As for structure, the verb endings are changed depending on whether they’re -ru, -tsu or -u verbs.
 Then, add ちゃった onto the ending of the verb.

 I forgot.